 (Yup, Mike is indeed a very lucky guy, lol.
 Luckily for both of us, he eats the same way though!)

-This Garlic and Chive Cottage Cheese Dip Recipe is no different.
-But like I talk about in this post, as it roasts, garlic takes on a sweet, nutty, and much more mellow flavor, so it isn’t nearly as in-your-face as you’d imagine.
+But like I talk about in my roasted garlic spread recipe post, as it roasts, garlic takes on a sweet, nutty, and much more mellow flavor.
+It isn’t nearly as in-your-face as you’d imagine.
 But then don’t forget, there are chives too, so this crema really does end up pretty bold.
 But that’s why it’s so good.

-Inspiration for this Garlic and Chive Cottage Cheese Dip Recipe
+Inspiration for this Healthy Garlic and Chive Cottage Cheese Dip Recipe

 Here I used cottage cheese to get a similar creamy consistency without using cream.
 I like mine with some texture instead of completely smooth, but you can process yours until it reaches your desired consistency.

 As an added bonus, this cottage cheese dip is high in protein and low in carbs with just 2g net carbs and 63 calories per 1/4-cup serving.